 Wallis Lake near Forster NSW

 As you enter Forster from the southern end, the main road is lined with a number of holiday parks.
-The holiday parks provide fully furnished cabins and kids, play areas and BBQ locations along with outdoor pools.
+The holiday parks provide fully furnished cabins and kids, play areas, and BBQ locations along with outdoor pools.
 Holiday parks are quite popular with families as the accommodation is quite affordable compared to motels and hotels.

 Centennial Walk in Forster New South Wales?

-A beautiful coastal walk along the rocky coastal landscapes takes you to the top of the hills overlooking coastal views of Forster and surrounding areas.
+A beautiful coastal walk along the rocky coastal landscapes takes you to the top of the hills overlooking the coastal views of Forster and surrounding areas.
 A beautiful rockpool can be accessed with a step of stairs.
 A naturally carved shallow rockpool is great for swimming as a massive rock wall stops the incoming waves from crashing against the rocks.